 Please contact Robbin Washburn at 352-569-3149 or Madelyn Lewis at 352-569-3147 if you have any questions, and continue to check back at our website for updates.

-Parent and Child Aquatics (only 3 years old) helps children to become more comfortable in the water while remaining in the security of their parents arms.
+Helps children to become more comfortable in the water while remaining in the security of their parents arms.
 This class requires a parent or guardian to accompany the child in the pool.

-Preschool Aquatics (Ages 4-5) begins with basic skills, floating and moving through the water with support and continues to build on these skills until the child is able to swim independently or until the child reaches age 6.
+Begins with basic skills, floating and moving through the water with support and continues to build on these skills until the child is able to swim independently or until the child reaches age 6.

-Learn to Swim (Ages 6-17) begins with basic skills, floating and moving through the water with assistance.
+Begins with basic skills, floating and moving through the water with assistance.
 The child continues to build on these skills until he or she can swim independently advancing to individual strokes including front crawl, elementary backstroke, back crawl, breaststroke and more.

-Adult (Ages 18 and up) begins with basic skills, advancing to swimming on their own, then to individual strokes including front crawl, elementary backstroke, back crawl, breastroke and more.
+Begins with basic skills, advancing to swimming on their own, then to individual strokes including front crawl, elementary backstroke, back crawl, breastroke and more.

 Lessons in the early levels emphasize skills to make the child both comfortable and safe in the water.